QED nuclear medium effects at EIC energies: Elastic scattering

 \subsection{First order in the opacity expansion}

 When electrically charged particles travel inside the nuclear medium, they interact with the Coulomb field of the protons and change their trajectory.
 For relativistic charged particles that can be treated as collinear fields before and after the scattering in the Coulomb field, the interaction is mediated by Glauber photons.
 At energies above the GeV scale, the corresponding cross-section modifications and multiple re-scattering are perfectly described by the soft-collinear effective field theory ($\mathrm{SCET_G}$) with exchanges of Glauber photons~\cite{Tomalak:2022kjd,Tomalak:2023kwl}, that builds upon developments of forward scattering physics in quantum chromodynamics (QCD)~\cite{Idilbi:2008vm,Ovanesyan:2011xy,Rothstein:2016bsq}.
-In the light-cone basis, Glauber photons have a momentum scaling with a dominant perpendicular component of the momentum: $q\sim \left(\lambda,\lambda,\sqrt{\lambda} \right)$, where $\lambda$ is a small expansion parameter and $q$ is the momentum of the Glauber photon.
+In the light-cone basis, Glauber photons have a momentum scaling with a dominant perpendicular component of the momentum, $q = (q^0 - q^3, q^0 + q^3, \vec{q}_{\perp}) \sim p \left(\lambda,\lambda,\sqrt{\lambda} \right)$, where $\lambda$ is a small expansion parameter, $q$ is the momentum of the Glauber photon, and $p$ is the momentum of the lepton.
+Since $\lambda \ll 1$ is very small, the transverse momentum of the Glauber photon $\sim \sqrt{\lambda}$ is much bigger than its longitudinal momentum or energy, but still much smaller than the momentum of the lepton.
 In momentum space, the interaction potential $v$ is expressed in terms of the photon momentum and the atomic scale $\zeta$ as

-where $\alpha$ is the electromagnetic coupling constant and the atomic scale is taken as $\zeta = \frac{m_e Z^{1/3}}{192}$, cf. Ref.~\cite{Jackson:1998nia}, with the nuclear charge $Z$ and the electron mass $m_e$.
+where $\alpha$ is the electromagnetic coupling constant and the atomic screening scale is taken as $\zeta = \frac{m_e Z^{1/3}}{192}$, cf. Ref.~\cite{Jackson:1998nia}, with the nuclear charge $Z$ and the electron mass $m_e$.
 Since the dynamics of the Glauber interactions occur at scales below the electron mass, we neglect the running of $\alpha$ in the potential of Eq.~(\ref{eq:Coulomb_potential}).